Menu

 • E-cigarette aerosol impairs blood vessel function, reducing the ability of arteries to dilate properly (endothelial dysfunction), a key early step in atherosclerosis

-• Vaping increases arterial stiffness, a marker of cardiovascular aging
+• Vaping is associated with increased arterial stiffness, a marker of cardiovascular aging

-• Platelet activation increases after vaping, raising the risk of blood clot formation
+• Platelet activation increases after vaping, which can raise the tendency to form blood clots

-• Sympathetic nervous system activation from nicotine promotes chronic stress on the heart
+• Sympathetic nervous system activation from nicotine promotes chronic strain on the heart

-A study from the American Heart Association found that daily e-cigarette use was associated with a 34 percent increased risk of heart attack and a 25 percent increased risk of coronary artery disease compared to non-users.
-While these numbers are lower than the risks associated with combustible cigarettes, they are far from negligible, especially for young people who may vape for decades.
+Research reported through the American Heart Association has linked regular e-cigarette use with a meaningfully higher risk of heart attack and coronary artery disease compared with non-users.
+While these risks appear lower than those of combustible cigarettes, they are far from negligible, particularly for young people who may vape for decades.
+Knowing the early warning signs of a heart attack is worthwhile for anyone, and it is doubly so if you use nicotine in any form.

 Nicotine Addiction: Especially Concerning in Young Adults